-HELPING & IDENTIFYING STUDENTS IN EMOTIONAL DISTRESS
+HELPING AND IDENTIFYING STUDENTS IN EMOTIONAL DISTRESS

 Faculty and staff members are usually the first persons in a college community to observe students who are experiencing personal distress.
 Some indications of a student experiencing problems are agitated behavior or withdrawal.
 Students may also reveal problems through personal communication to the faculty, both oral and written.
 The following general descriptions are made to help faculty recognize and refer students who present with behavioral or emotional problems.
+Agitated Behavior

 It is important to try to resist the temptation to “profile” students.
 However, as faculty you are in an excellent position to recognize behavior changes in a troubled student.
 A student’s concerning behavior may be a “cry for help”.
 Student behaviors exist along a continuum that can range in level of concern and severity from distressed, disturbing, disruptive, and dangerous.